roboticsoutreach/worksheets/docs/programming.md

 The *m3pi* bots are programmed in C++, a programming language that works in a similar way to other languages you may be familiar with such as Python or Java.

-C++ is used mainly for low-level programming where the programmer wants very specific control of the state of their device, for example when programming small microcontrollers for watches, motor controllers, or even robots.
-Because of the differences between these devices and the more powerful computers we're used to, some things in C++ work a little bit differently than what you may be used to:
+C++ is used mainly for low-level programming where the programmer wants very specific control of the state of their device, for example when programming small microcontrollers for watches, motor controllers, or even robots!
+Due to the differences between these devices and the more powerful computers we're used to, some things in C++ work a little bit differently than what you may be used to:

 ## Semicolons

-Statements in C++ end in semicolons, so if I'm just trying to call a function called `doRobotStuff`, I might write this one line in Python:
+Statements in C++ **always** end in semicolons, so if I'm just trying to call a function called `doRobotStuff`, I might write this one line in Python:

 ```python
 doRobotStuff()